 - Affiliate marketing – you promote products and services owned by others

-- Sales of digital products such as eBooks, DVDs and audio
+- Sales of digital products such as eBooks, audios and online courses

 - Automated memberships / subscriptions through a newsletter or password protected area

 This is not a comprehensive list by any means, rather some introductory ideas on how you can potentially monetize (or make money from) a website or blog.

 What Does It Take To Create A Niche Site?

 It doesn’t take much to create a niche content website.
 Some of your time and a couple hundred bucks (over estimate) will usually get you there.

 To be successful however, you must take your time and conduct the necessary due diligence up-front when selecting a topic or niche.
 This initial step often makes or breaks people who attempt to make money from this business model.